Sudhanshu-Taneja/golang/README.md

 # Slices

 A slice a dynamically sized, flexible view into an array.
+We can use append function to dynamically add elements to a slice.

 # Variadic functions

 A variadic function is a function that accepts a variable number of arguments.
 This is achieved using an ellipsis (...) before the type of the parameter in the function signature.

+# Spread operator

+It allows us to pass a slice into a variadic function.
+It consists of 3 dots following the slice in the function call.